-HOW IS THE MASON CORE CONNECTED TO YOUR MAJOR?
+HOW IS MASON CORE CONNECTED TO YOUR MAJOR?

-The courses taken in the Core will help develop the skills needed to achieve the learning required in all academic majors.
+The courses taken in Mason Core will help develop the skills needed to achieve the learning required in all academic majors.
 Research has shown that most employers, regardless of the field, have high expectations that their college-educated employees will come to the workplace well prepared to write and speak clearly, think critically, and solve problems creatively.
-If a student has not yet chosen a major, Core courses can help in choosing a major and beginning to develop the skills and habits of thinking that will stay with you throughout your life.
+If you have not yet selected a major, Mason Core courses can help in choosing a major and beginning to develop the skills and habits of thinking that will stay with you throughout your life.